Jehree/SPT-ReleaseArchive/README.md

 IMPORTANT: Make sure you are using 7zip for all extractions.

 - Copy your live installation to a new folder EX: `C:\SPT\3.10.5`
-- Download the downpatcher to patch the game from BSG's current latest patch to `3.11.x`'s target client version from [here](link needed).
+- Download patcher to downpatch the game from BSG's current latest patch to `3.11.X`'s target client version from [here](https://spt-mirror.refringe.com/patchers/).
+  - Note: If a new EFT patch just released, you may need to wait ~24 hours for the SPT team to create a new downpatcher.
 - Extract it to `C:\SPT\3.10.5\` and run it, once complete delete the `patcher.exe`
-- Download the downpatcher to patch the game from `3.11.x`'s target client version to `3.10.5`'s target client version from [here](link needed).
+- Download patcher to downpatch the game from `3.11.X`'s target client version to `3.10.5`'s target client version from [here](link needed).
 - Extract it to `C:\SPT\3.10.5\` and run it, once complete delete the `patcher.exe`
-- Now download the SPT files from [the latest release in this repo](https://github.com/Jehree/SPT-LEGACY-RELEASES/releases)
+- Download the SPT files from [the latest release in this repo](https://github.com/Jehree/SPT-LEGACY-RELEASES/releases)
 - Extract the spt release into `C:\SPT\3.10.5\`.
-- launch `SPT.Server.exe` and wait for the green `server is running...` text.
+- Launch `SPT.Server.exe` and wait for the green `server is running...` text.
-- launch `SPT.Launcher.exe` and create your profile and begin playing.
+- Launch `SPT.Launcher.exe` and create your profile and begin playing.

 # Credits
 - Battlestate games for developing Escape From Tarkov
 - The SPT development team for the modding framework.